Jarodhila04/string_sum_tdd/README.md

 ## Steps:
 - First, I wrote a failing test for valid number input.
 - Next, I added tests for invalid input handling.
+- Finally, I tested for very large numbers and refactored the code where necessary.